-The Fair Trade apparel pilot program is the first clothing certification with a consumer-facing label that directly benefits the farmers who grow the cotton and the workers who sew the garments.
-The Fair Trade Certified label is a mechanism for companies to communicate a strong commitment to social and environmental responsibility directly to consumers at the point of purchase.
-In a Globescan study, when US consumers were asked what new product they would most like to see Fair Trade Certified, the top response was apparel and textiles.
+The Fair Trade Certified Apparel and Home Goods program is the first of its kind to offer a consumer-facing label– a mechanism to recognize brands on their journey towards ethical production, and a signal to consumers looking for high-quality styles that also support better wages and safe working conditions.
+In a Globescan study, when U.S. consumers were asked what new product they would most like to see Fair Trade Certified, the top response was apparel and textiles.

-How to Manufacture Fair Trade Certified Apparel and Linens
+How to Manufacture Fair Trade Certified Apparel and Home Goods

 Please download the Intro Packet for Factories.
 The steps of Factory Certification include:

 - Wage Assessment Fair Trade Training - Workers and Managers